Resource Management Act 1991

 You could also call this:

-If you are in charge of a public work or a natural resource, and it is affected by an emergency, you can take action to fix the problem.
+If you are in charge of a public work, a natural and physical resource, or a project, and you think it will be affected by an emergency, you can take action to prevent or fix the problem.
 You can do this even if it means not following some of the usual rules, such as those in sections 9, 12, 13, 14, and 15.
-This can include things like stopping environmental damage or preventing loss of life.
+This can include things like a sudden event that could cause loss of life, injury, or serious damage to property.

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.